March 2026

 This is a pen plotter I designed and built from scratch — a machine that translates digital vector data into physical drawings with a level of precision and legibility that more complex printing technologies often can't match.

-Pure software environments can become abstract and overly "perfect," masking fussy details that are incredibly delicate — often resulting in bugs or tech debt.
-The physical world pushes back against that.
-Designing in software and transferring it to the real world is an exercise in testing assumptions.
-In 3D printing, the thickness of a supporting structure suddenly becomes apparent.
-In pen plotting, the weight of the ink or the diameter of the pen tip can derail a prototype in ways you'd never anticipate on screen.
+Digital environments can be abstract and disconnected from reality.
+In relation to manufacturing, that abstraction works against the designer.
+The physical world pushes back.
+Designing in software and transferring it to the real world is an exercise in understanding real constraints.
+In 3D printing, the thickness of a supporting structure or the fineness of a detail suddenly becomes apparent.
+In pen plotting, the weight of the ink or the diameter of the pen tip can inform the process in ways you'd never anticipate on screen.

-This project is part of a broader practice exploring digital fabrication — the space where CNC technologies, parametric modeling, and creative coding meet physical material.
+This project is part of a broader practice exploring digital translation into the physical—the space where CNC technologies, parametric modeling, and creative coding meet the real world.

 The pen holder went through multiple iterations.
 Early versions were too small, couldn't print without supports, or were too unstable on the gantry.
 Each failure surfaced a new constraint that refined the final design.